 Students who want to attend summer school should pay close attention to the information about summer term aid.
 It is best to contact the financial aid office to determine which FAFSA application to use for summer school.
 Sometimes it is the prior year and sometimes the next year at your college to find out which school year you should select when you complete your FAFSA.
 Specific scholarships may also require you to file your FAFSA at different times.

-What Information Do I Need To File The FAFSA?
+What Information Do You Need to File a FAFSA?

-Previous versions of the FAFSA let students file on their own once they were a legal adult or eighteen.
+Previous versions of the FAFSA let students file on their own once they were legal adults or eighteen.
 However, the recent form requires everyone under 23 to file under their parents.
-So, you will also need your parent or guardian information for the application.
+So, you will also need your parent or guardian’s information for the application.
 There are a few exceptions to this rule, and they are on the FAFSA website.
 Here are the common items you will need to fill out the FAFSA application:

 - Federal Student Aid ID